Changes to our services due to Coronavirus (COVID-19)

 For a souce of independent information about vaccines and infectious diseases visit Vaccine Knowledge Project

-See the Document Downloads section to view the Public Health England vaccination schedule.
+See the Helpful resources section to view the Public Health England vaccination schedule.

 You don’t need to refer your child for vaccinations.
 We’ll send a consent form home to you, via the school, to ask for your consent for your child to be vaccinated when they’re due the next vaccine on the national schedule.
 The form will explain where you can get more information from about the vaccine.
 You’ll need to return the completed consent form to your school, where it will be collected by the team.